jesscmoore/jesscmoore.github.io/_posts/2025-02-01-setup-firewall.md

 ### Enable logging

-If logging on, logs will be written to `/var/log/messages`, `/var/log/syslog`, and `/var/log/kern.log`.
+If logging on, logs will be written to `/var/log/syslog`, and `/var/log/kern.log`.

     $ sudo ufw logging on

-Logging behavior can be modified by editing /etc/syslog.conf.

 ### Enable firewall

 By default, ufw is disabled in ubuntu.
-If adding firewall remotely, make sure to allow ssh/tcp before enabling firewall
+If adding firewall remotely, make sure to allow ssh/tcp before enabling firewall.
+Enabling the firewall, also enables firewall on boot.

     $ sudo ufw enable